 Cliff Lede is known and loved for their cabernet sauvignon (Poetry is the ritzy, high-end flagship bottle) and stellar sauvignon blanc.
 The winery itself creates a sizzling atmosphere with rock 'n roll themes, gorgeous California casual tasting venues, and first-rate wine tasting options.

 04 of 08

-Louis Martini's pioneering efforts with Cabernet combined with a commitment to bring well-made, well-priced Cab to the masses makes this Napa Valley tasting a must stop.
-Cabernet Sauvignon (from both Napa and Sonoma) is the flagship and it's featured front and center when you visit.
+Louis M. Martini's pioneering efforts with cabernet combined with a commitment to bring well-made, well-priced cab to the masses makes this Napa Valley tasting a must stop.
+Cabernet sauvignon (from both Napa and Sonoma) is the flagship, and it's featured front and center when you visit.

 05 of 08